noiseprotocol/noise_spec/noise.md

 considered to contain a **kernel** object.
 The kernel handles all symmetric-key cryptography.

-The kernel can ingest public data as well as secret data, and updates its internal state based on this data.
-The kernel can encrypt and decrypt chunks of data based on its internal state.
+The kernel can mix inputs into its internal state, and can encrypt and decrypt data based on its internal state.

 2.4.
 Key agreement